-In 2015, we renewed our existing Agreement for Recognition Arrangements (ARA) with the Hong Kong Institute of Certified Public Accountants (HKICPA).
+In 2015, we renewed our existing Mutual Recognition Agreement (MRA) with the Hong Kong Institute of Certified Public Accountants (HKICPA).
 The renewed agreement will be in force until 30 June 2020.

-The ARA outlines how our members and HKICPA can join the other body.
-It covers students who enrolled in ACCA on or after 16 August, 2004 and applies to our members who qualified in the UK and Hong Kong.
+The MRA outlines how our members and HKICPA can join the other body.
+It covers students who enrolled in ACCA on or after 16 August 2004 and applies to our members who qualified in the UK and Hong Kong.

 Transition arrangements for students who enrolled earlier have been agreed separately.

 We’ve signed a Mutual Recognition Agreement (MRA) with The Malaysian Institute of Certified Public Accountants (MICPA).
 This paves the way for members of each organisation to join and benefit from the other.
 Both institutions have also joined forces to work on strengthening the Malaysian accountancy profession.

 MICPA is an established professional accountancy body with a reputation for technical excellence, with more than 3,200 members and over 500 students pursuing the Certified Public Accountant (CPA) qualification.